angelgamingbtw-dinocat/PS99-RainbowFX/README.md

             }
         }

+        // --- FINALIZED COMPOSITING FUNCTION ---
-        async function createCompositedFrame() {
+        // This function correctly overlays the gradient and masks the result. async function createCompositedFrame() {
             const tempCanvas = document.createElement('canvas');
             tempCanvas.width = 420;
             tempCanvas.height = 420;
             const ctx = tempCanvas.getContext('2d');

-            const gradientCanvas = await html2canvas(gradientLayer, {
+            // Capture the gradient layer as a separate canvas. const gradientCanvas = await html2canvas(gradientLayer, {
                 useCORS: true,
                 backgroundColor: null
             });

-            ctx.drawImage(uploadedImageElement, 0, 0);
+            // Step 1: Draw the original user image (e.g., the black cat). ctx.drawImage(uploadedImageElement, 0, 0);

-            ctx.drawImage(gradientCanvas, 0, 0);
+            // Step 2: Draw the semi-transparent gradient OVER the cat image. ctx.drawImage(gradientCanvas, 0, 0);

+            // Step 3: Change composite operation. 'destination-in' keeps the existing canvas
-            ctx.globalCompositeOperation = 'destination-in';
+            // content (destination) only where it's covered by the new shape (source). ctx.globalCompositeOperation = 'destination-in';

+            // Step 4: Draw the user image AGAIN.
+This time, it acts as a MASK, clipping
-            ctx.drawImage(uploadedImageElement, 0, 0);
+            // the combined result (cat + gradient) to the shape of the cat. ctx.drawImage(uploadedImageElement, 0, 0);

-            ctx.globalCompositeOperation = 'source-over';
+            // Step 5: Reset the composite operation to avoid side-effects. ctx.globalCompositeOperation = 'source-over';

             return tempCanvas;